A Note on Efimov Nonlocal and Nonpolynomial Quantum Scalar Field Theory: Functional holographic RG

 The main advantage of the equation (\ref{ch4-eq13}) in comparison with the FRG flow equations of Wilson--Polchinski and Wetterich--Morris is that this equation does not have ``$n,\,n+2$ problem''.
 Indeed, the equation for the $n$-particle (holographic) Green function will always contain Green functions of order $n'\leq n$.

 As an example let us consider the equation for the two-particle Green function:

-Assuming in the expression (\ref{ch4-eq14}) the delta-field configurations $\varLambda_{h}=\varLambda_{h}\delta_{\bullet0}$ (the value of the $D$-dimensional field argument can be chosen arbitrarily, in the general case, different from zero but zero value is enough for our consideration) we obtain a well-defined equation for the holographic version of the two-particle Green function of some quantum field theory.
-Moreover, having the expression (\ref{ch2-eq20})--(\ref{ch2-eq21}) for the $\mathcal{S}$-matrix, we can verify the accuracy of the HRG method explicitly.
+Assuming in the expression (\ref{ch4-eq14}) the delta-field configurations $\varLambda_{h}\left(z\right)=\varLambda_{h}\delta_{z,0}$ (the value of the $D$-dimensional field argument can be chosen arbitrarily, in the general case, different from zero but zero value is enough for our consideration) we obtain a well-defined equation for the holographic version of the two-particle Green function of some quantum field theory.